A-Level Results Day and Clearing 2026: A Step-by-Step Guide

 Second: remember that universities often still accept applicants who are one grade off, especially in less competitive subjects.
 Don't assume rejection until you see it in UCAS Hub.

 Third: Clearing is a full route in, not a consolation prize.
+It has been open since 2 July 2026, so vacancies are already live before results morning.
 Roughly one in ten UK students gets their place through Clearing each year.
 Russell Group universities regularly advertise Clearing vacancies.

 Sort the move-in admin